 Appenders are attached to the loggers.
 One logger may connect more than one appender.
 The log messages are written to more than one appender, to restrict this we will use an extra attributes.

 That is, the log declaration of logger A will result in A and all its predecessor's appenders.

 If the logger's statement is present inside the org package then A,C appenders will be invoked.

 If the logger statement is present in org.springframework.boot then it will only append to C as its additivity is false, which means it will propagate to its ancestors B and A.

 Loggers have their Extra flag set to true by default.

 Spring Boot Profile based Logging:

-While we develop the application in our Java development company, we used to put the log level as DEBUG to log the detailed information, but in production if keep the same log level size of the log will become huge, and, we don’t need the detailed messages, so generally we will keep WARN as log level in production.
-So, it’s every time while releasing the build we need to modify the log level if don`t implement profile-based logging.
+While we develop the application in our Java development company, we used to put the log level as DEBUG to log the detailed information, but in production.
+If keep the same log level size of the log will become huge, and we don’t need the detailed messages, so generally we will keep WARN as log level in production.
+So, it’s every time while release the build we need to modify the log level if don`t implement profile-based logging.

-Spring boot is addressing this using tag in logback xml file which is available from 1.3 version.
+Spring boot is addressing this using tag in logback XML file which is available from the 1.3 version.

 Example configuration using springProfile xml tag: